 By Katelyn Millinor, LPC, Manager of Behavioral Health Quality

 Every holiday season brings different emotions with it.
-Whether you enjoy every moment and micro-plan activities, are stressed and overwhelmed by everything, or are isolated away from family or friends, this time of year bring a lot with it.
 It’s important to consider the impact of the holidays and your mental health.

 First Things First – This Is Hard